The Kinabatangan Wildlife Safari Cruise in Borneo Malaysia

 Black hornbill

 This species is similar in size to the Oriental pied hornbill.
-Note the all black plumage with white tips on outer tail feathers.
+Note the all-black plumage with white tips on outer tail feathers.
 The males have a very large whitish-yellow bill; the females have black bills with smaller casques.
 Some birds have a streak of feathers on the side of their heads that is white/grey in color

 White-crowned hornbill

 The most distinctive field marks of this species are the white, spiky, pointed crest atop the head and long white tail.
-Males have a white head, neck and belly whereas females are black in these areas.
+Males have a white head, neck, and belly, whereas females are black in these areas.
 This hornbill is more secretive and keeps to the lower vegetation along the river.
-They are co-operative breeders and are frequently seen in small family groups.
+They are cooperative breeders and are frequently seen in small family groups.

 Helmeted hornbill